 We were overwhelmed and humbled by the many responses to the day and the wide range of activities that were held in Stephen’s name.
-Here are just a few examples of Stephen Lawrence Day activities from the last couple of weeks, and we look forward to seeing what more there is to come!
+Here are just a few examples of Stephen Lawrence Day activities that took place.

 The Chineke!
 Foundation, founded in 2015 by double-bassist Chi-chi Nwanoku, provide career opportunities to young Black and Minority Ethnic (BME) classical musicians in the UK and Europe.
-To mark the first Stephen Lawrence Day, their flagship Chineke!
-Orchestra held a concert at the Southbank Centre in London, performing works by BME composers, for example Errollyn Wallen, Philip Herbert, Jessie Montgomery and Avril Coleridge-Taylor.
+To mark the first Stephen Lawrence Day their flagship Chineke!
+Orchestra, Europe’s first classical ensemble to comprise mostly of Black and Ethnic members, held a concert at the Southbank Centre in London.
+Performing works by BME composers such as Errollyn Wallen, Philip Herbert, Jessie Montgomery and Avril Coleridge-Taylor, the concert included a rendition of Philip Herbert‘s ‘Elegy in Memoriam of Stephen Lawrence’, composed in 1999 as a response to the news about Stephen’s tragic death and written to represent each of the 18 years of Stephen’s life.

 Preceding the concert was a panel discussion on the subject of social injustice, gang culture and racial inequality, moderated by Emma Dabiri (Social Historian, Writer & Broadcaster) with speakers including Imran Khan QC, Dean Atta (poet and writer), Gus Nwanokwu (teacher, manager & author), Sophie Linden (Deputy Mayor for Policing and Crime) and Chi-chi Nwanoku.